sebivenlo/PerformanceTesting/README.md

 * build with dependencies
 * create a folder called `resources` in projectRoot/src/main/
-* create an xml file in this folder with an arbritary name
+* create an xml file in this folder with an arbitrary name
 * give it this content:

 ```xml